-The content of the equity impact assessment statements will include information to help legislators evaluate whether proposed legislation is likely to increase, decrease, or have no effect on equity, as well as data on historical and existing disparities and their potential demographic impacts.
+The content of the equity impact assessment statements will include information to help legislators evaluate whether proposed legislation is likely to increase, decrease, or have no effect on equity.
+The statements will also include data on historical and existing disparities, as well as potential demographic and economic impacts of the proposed legislation.

 The act is set to take effect on July 1, 2025.